Ronald Susilo: Career

-In May 2014, Susilo announced his comeback on the badminton courts, aiming to rejoin the Singapore Team for the 2015 Southeast Asian Games which was held in Singapore.
+In May 2014, Susilo announced his comeback on the badminton courts, aiming to rejoin the Singapore Team for the 2015 SEA Games which was held in Singapore.
 In April 2015, he suffered a muscle tear in his hip and pulled out of the squad for the SEA games.

 Susilo had also participated in the Singapore International Series 2014, Vietnam GP Open 2014, Indonesian Masters 2014, Malaysia Kuching International Challenge 2014, Macau Open 2014 & Singapore International Series 2015 since his comeback, with a best result reaching the semi-finals in Malaysia till now.

 Personal life

 Susilo first met Li Jiawei in 2002 at a sports meet.
 They began dating after participating together in the Athens Olympics, and the "golden sports couple", as they were dubbed by the media, announced their engagement in September 2004.
-They divorced in 2008.
+They broke up in 2008.

 Awards

 Susilo received the 2003 Meritorious Award from the Singapore National Olympic Committee.

-Susilo was awarded the Singapore's Sportsman of the Year award in 2005.
+Susilo was also awarded the Singapore's Sportsman of the Year award in 2005.